 - through agencies or individuals that offer communication support

 Hospitals, doctors, and legal agencies (such as the police and courts) should have a standard procedure and booking system for arranging interpreting services.

 Deaf people have the right to have a qualified interpreter for medical appointments.
 Children and family members should not be used as interpreters or communicators generally.
 However, sometimes it may be suitable for an adult, for example a spouse or partner, to act as an interpreter.

 Looking for work and while in work

-At a social security / jobs & benefits office an interpreter may be able to support you to write application forms and CVs.
+At a Jobs and Benefits office an interpreter may be able to support you to write application forms and CVs.
 An interpreter can translate information between you and the Disability Employment Adviser.